 Who can be held liable for your burn injury will depend on the specific circumstances of your case.
 For example:

-A burn injury lawyer can thoroughly investigate the cause of your car accident and help you hold an at-fault driver, company, or government entity liable.
+A burn injury lawyer can thoroughly investigate the cause of your car accident and help you hold an at-fault driver, insurance company, or government entity liable.

 If a dangerous or defective product was responsible for your burn injury, a burn injury lawyer can help you pursue a product liability claim.
 Any party involved in the defective product’s chain of distribution can potentially be liable, for example, the manufacturer, distributor, retailer, etc.